NHuffschmid/depinus/HowToBuild.md

 In case you want to compress the created package with the command
 > npm run release

+### Automated package creation

-You can automate packaging by creating a tasks.json file in your local VSCode like this:
+You can automate packaging by creating a tasks.json file in your local Visual Studio Code environment like this:

 ```
 {
     "version": "2.0.0",